vlad-io/DLMDS-EDE02-CODE/readme.md

    - Exposes port 8888 to access the notebook

    - Navigating to http://127.0.0.1:8888 will open the correct page, but request the token that is only available from the terminal output of the `docker-compose up` command (as explained above)

+# Principles

+## reliability

+The code uses prebuilt, tested many times building blocks.

+## scalability

+The Docker technology that is used to ensures scalability because any additional containers can be launced with ease.

+## maintainability

+The standard, well known technologies are used, such as, python, crontab, jupyter notebook.
+This ensures that there is sufficient information and skills available to maintain the system.

+## data security

+Credentials are stored and retrieved from environmental variables, and are not stored in code (or files)

+## governance

+Documentation is provided accross all steps of the system, and as a main (this) document, available from one/central source (github)

+## protection

+The data injested from Kaggle, is not part of the application, and can only be retrieved by a user that has the correct credentials and rights to do so